jywu20/Notes/Computer Science/Circuit/HDL.md

 originate naturally from the general concept of RTL, and if we view `always` blocks as the ultimate primitives, then structural RTL is the most high-level.

+# What is *not* written in RTL

+In RTL designs that are to be synthesized, we expect all operations in one event listener i.e. `always @` finish within one clock cycle.
+This is the only notion about timing we have in RTL.
+The reality of course is more complicated.
+It is, for instance, possible to let operations in one cycle to borrow time from the next cycle.
+The RTL methodology isn't well prepared to describe this quantitatively, and although it is in theory possible to attempt to add notions on timing in RTL, in real world engineering, things like time borrowing are usually done *after* synthesis.